brianhaddad/EducationalProjects/PhrasalTemplateWordGame/README.md

 * Better user experience.
 The built-in _prompt()_ and _alert()_ functions that we're using to interact with our user are antiquated, ugly, and considered bad practice.
 The proper way to do this would be to dynamically generate an HTML form to collect the data.
 This would be a lot of work, but it would be easier than you might think.
 * Better styling.
 I am not a web designer.
 My CSS is ugly.
 Maybe some more customized input elements, better page styling, prettier text...
 * More advanced template options.
 Could the templates automatically substitute in "a" or "an" properly?
 Could a validator be written or perhaps found that can determine if the user input is valid (not just present).
 For example, if prompting for a singular noun, are there any quick, easy checks we can make to determine the likelihood that the input is actually a singular noun?
+* Better output.
+For now we're using a pre tag, but the text could be easily manipulated into HTML for cleaner, better formatting.
+We could put it in paragraph tags, style our paragraphs, and generally present it better.
+With our `replace()` method, we could even put the inserted words in span tags to give them separate formatting as well so they stand out.